 A really quick one today, something that made me think for a minute and I thought it might make others think too.
 So you have enabled TDE – Transparent Data Encryption (you can see these previous posts here: https://blobeater.blog/?s=tde&submit=Search) on your SQL Server database and in the back of your mind you know TempDB gets encrypted too.

 TDE (Transparent Data Encryption) encrypts the data files at rest but don’t forget that it also encrypts your backup file too.
-I fancied looking inside the MDF and a backup of my database before enabling TDE and comparing it to when enabled.
+I fancied looking inside a backup of my database before enabling TDE and comparing it to when enabled.

 Working with a couple of databases that needed TDE I noticed when I enabled one of them that it was stuck on “encryption in progress” for quite a while.

 I noticed that my backup was taking longer than usual.

 I went to Perfmon to look at some counters, more specifically Physical disk:Avg sec/read(orange/yellow line) and Physical disk:Avg sec/write(blue line), yes it was very busy, much busier than normal.

 Waits stats was painting the following picture: I was very intrigued with the sleep_bpool_flush so I headed straight over to the waits library.

 You get this wait type when the checkpoint process realizes that it’s saturating the I/O subsystem. (https://www.sqlskills.com/help/waits/sleep_bpool_flush/), so it seemed that my backup could not even issue a checkpoint successfully.
 With that thinking I decided to do a manual checkpoint which just made the problem worse.

 After some detective work I found the answer.
 Someone enabled TDE and it was going though the encryption process whilst I was trying to take a backup so my backup was never going to complete anytime soon.